pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 In short:

--   SMILES is a language, which is used to describe a molecule in the terms of and according to the rules of chemical valence and mathematical graph theories.
+-   SMILES is a language, which is used to describe a molecule in terms of and according to the rules of chemical valence and mathematical graph theories.

--   SMILES string is the linear notation of a spanning tree of a graph representing molecule.
+-   SMILES string is the linear notation of spanning tree of the graph representing molecule.

 -   SMILES string includes atom symbols, bonds between them and some characteristics of these entities.